mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 I then completely pivoted my approach to studying and figured out that for me, an <b>organized and structured approach</b> to studying was most useful.
 I applied a lot of organizational study tools and techniques to help and saw a massive improvement in my understanding of the course material (which materialized in improved grades and confidence).

-The main tools I used to study (pretty standard…) were:
+The main tools I used to study (pretty standard…) were: class notes/lecture notes, problem sets, textbook questions, past exams, papers:
 <ul>
   <li> <b>Class notes & lecture notes/slides:</b> I always took notes separately from lecture slides/lecture notes to capture the explanations professor’s gave in class.
 I often compared my notes to the lecture slides in case I missed anything. </li>
   <li> <b>Problem sets:</b> I found it useful to re-do homeworks and problem set problems, whether optional or not. </li>